agduncan94/phylogenetic_augmentation_paper/phylogenetic_augmentations/README.md

 This folder contains all of the scripts necessary to recreate the phylogenetic augmentation analysis and associated figures.

+Note that the runtime of these analyses is dependent on the system being used.
+All analyses were run using an NVIDIA RTX A400 GPU with 16376MiB of memory.

 ## Download data
 The data for the analyses are stored on Zenodo and can be downloaded from there.